With a nod to Julia Child's Art of French Cooking, Duck 2 Ways with Port Cherry Sauce combines duck confit with a tender breast and a delicious sauce.

 Since I cut my own duck, I have the carcass to make duck stock which I used instead of the beef stock.

 Duck stock is fairly easy to make, just like chicken or turkey stock, start with the bones in as small of pieces as you can.
 Cover them with cold water, add ½ an onion cut into wedges, a carrot cut into pieces and a stalk of celery also cut into pieces.
-Add a bay leaf, the sprig of thyme, some peppercorns, salt, then simmer, slowly over fairly low heat for about an hour or so.
+Add a bay leaf, the sprig of thyme, some peppercorns, and salt, then simmer, slowly over fairly low heat for about an hour or so.
 You will be rewarded with rich and delicious duck stock.

 But if you don't have that option, the beef stock works just fine.